 The Power of Photography

-Two Types of Product Photos:
+Two Types of Images

-How Many Images do You Need?
+How Many Images Do You Need?

 Every object needs a minimum of four shots: front, back, left, and right sides.
 The more photos you include, the better your chances of selling to an online buyer.
 Take close-ups of the design detail, signature or maker stamp.
 With the right shots, you can increase sales and reduce potential returns.